jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Race conditions

 - Concurrent access to shared data may result in data inconsistency
-- Maintaining data consistency requires machanisms to ensure the orderly execution of cooperating processes
+- Maintaining data consistency requires mechanisms to ensure the orderly execution of cooperating processes
 - Example: print spooler
   - User processes put file names into a spooler directory
-  - Printer deamon periodically checkes for any new files in the spooler directory (if there are any print the file and remove file name from spooler directory)
+  - Printer daemon periodically checks for any new files in the spooler directory (if there are any print the file and remove file name from spooler directory)
   - Directory has infinite number of slots
   - Two globally available variables:
     - **out** points at the next file to be printed
-    - **in** points at the next avaiable slot
+    - **in** points at the next available slot
   - At a time
     - slots 0-3 are empty (files printed)
     - slots 4-6 are full (files to be printed)
   - ![](images/race_condition_example.png)
   - Almost simultaneously processes A and B want to print
   - Processes A reads in (value 7) and assigns it to a local variable
-  - Processs context switch occurs to process B
+  - Process context switch occurs to process B
   - Process B reads in (value 7) and stores a file in slot 7, updates in to 8
   - Process A runs again, continuing from where it stopped
   - Process A reads local variable and stores a file at slot 7